p1npo1nt/ECCIC256/README.md

-# Formal Verification of Elliptic Curve Cryptography Security Assumptions in Coq
+# Formal Verification of Elliptic Curve Cryptography Security Assumptions in Coq (Elliptic Curve Cryptography with the Calculus of Inductive Constructions)

 ## Abstract